 Cash ratio refers to the measurement, which compares a business’s cash and equivalents against its short-term financial obligations, which are otherwise known as current liabilities.
 Lenders often study this ratio of a business to determine whether offering credit to that enterprise is a profitable decision.

-Cash ratio has two main components, namely, cash and cash equivalents and current liabilities.
+The cash ratio has two main components, namely, cash and cash equivalents and current liabilities.
 However, these two factors can be divided into sub-groups.
 Here is a look at some of the types of equivalents and current liabilities –

 1. Cash equivalent